|Values are valid only on day of printing.|

 A diagnostic workup in an individual with MPS II typically demonstrates elevated levels of urinary glycosaminoglycans and increased amounts of both dermatan and heparan sulfate.
-Reduced or absent activity of IDS in fibroblasts, leukocytes, and/or serum can confirm a diagnosis of MPS II; however, enzymatic testing is not reliable to detect carriers.
+Reduced or absent activity of IDS can confirm a diagnosis of MPS II; however, enzymatic testing is not reliable to detect carriers.
 Molecular genetic testing of the IDS gene allows for detection of the disease-causing mutation in affected patients and subsequent carrier detection in female relatives.
 Currently, no clear genotype-phenotype correlations have been established.

 > or =1.5 nmol/h/mL

 Specimens with results <1.5 nmol/h/mL in properly submitted specimens are consistent with iduronate-2-sulfatase deficiency (mucopolysaccharidosis II: MPS II).
 If clinically indicated, consider further confirmation by molecular genetic analysis of the IDS gene.
 Please note that this enzyme's activity can also be reduced in multiple sulfatase deficiency (MSD; OMIM #272200).
 If clinically indicated, consider biochemical genetic testing of other sulfatases or molecular genetic testing of the SUMF1 gene to exclude MSD.

 Normal results (> or =1.5 nmol/h/mL) are not consistent with iduronate-2-sulfatase deficiency.

 This test cannot reliably determine carrier status for mucopolysaccharidosis II.